RMHogervorst/rwethereyet/content/post/2022-01-28-little-gotchas-when-moving-to-dagster-from-airflow/index.md

 Previously I've worked with Airflow but for this job I believe dagster is the better choice.

-I believe it is possible to more or less transform airflow DAGs (directed acyclic graphs, or compution actions in order) into Dagster Jobs.
+I believe it is possible to more or less transform airflow DAGs (directed acyclic graphs, or computation actions in order) into Dagster Jobs.

 So what are the gotchas?